 (2).
 If you are filing a notice of discretionary appeal, you must also explain why it is important that the court accept your appeal, or any issues in the appeal, for appellate review.
 Because of this, the form requires you to describe "the nature of the case and the result."
-In this section (section 13), you need to give the court some background on your case -- what kind of case it is (e.g., a landlord/tenant eviction action to regain possession of the rental property), what happened in the trial court, what the trial judge decided, etc. On a separate piece of paper, provide this information clearly so that the court has a good sense of what happened in your case.
+In this section (section 13), you need to give the court some background on your case -- what kind of case it is (e.g., a landlord/tenant eviction action to regain possession of the rental property), what happened in the trial court, what the trial judge decided, etc. On separate pages, provide this information clearly so that the court has a good sense of what happened in your case.
 Also in a discretionary appeal, you need to list the "issues on appeal."
-In this section (section14), on a separate piece of paper, you need to explain clearly, but concisely, why you believe that the trial court's decision is wrong.
+In this section (section 14), on separate pages, you need to explain clearly, but concisely, why you believe that the trial court's decision is wrong.
 This is where you explain to the court why you are filing your appeal and why the court should accept it.
 It is the most important part of your notice of appeal, so be particularly careful while filling it out.
 If a question is not listed in this section, you cannot include it in your brief, unless the court has granted a motion to add the question to the appeal.

 If you are financially unable to pay the filing fee, you must file a motion to waive the filing fee, supported by an affidavit of assets and liabilities.
 The motion to waive the filing fee should explain to the court why you are unable to pay the fee in your case.
 The affidavit of assets and liabilities form asks questions about your income and expenses and requires your signature, swearing that the information on the form is correct under penalties of law.